AJSahagun/Execution-Cycle-Verilog/README.md

     3. Locate `Store_tb.vcd`
     4. In Type | Signals tab; Choose and append to see the wave representation.

+## Group 4 (Loading Process)

+### Process:
+1. The base address is read from the specified register.
+2. The 16-bit offset field from the instruction is sign extended to 32 bits.
+3. The ALU combines the sign-extended offset and the base register value to calculate the memory address.
+4. The calculated address is sent to the memory unit and a memory read operation is initiated to fetch the data from the address.
+5. The data retrieved from memory is written to the destination register specified in the instruction.

+### How to Test:

+Ensure that the latest version of Icarus Verilog is installed.
+Clone the project locally:
+Download the code from the web, through the GitHub desktop, or Github CLI.
+Open the terminal:
+Change the directory to the file path of the project.
+Compile and Run the Test Bench: iverilog -o tb.vvp tb.v vvp tb.vvp

+(Optional) Visualize in GTKWave:
+Use the command gtkwave to open GTKWave.
+Open the generated VCD file (tb.vcd).
+Analyze the waveforms to verify the behavior of the load instruction.

 ## Group 5 (Branch Operation)